 ‘Gal Oya Lodge brings the magic of Sri Lanka’s rural wilderness to life!
 With safari’s where guests can experience the local elephant herds that the National Park is famous for.’

-Gift: A private candle-lit dinner under the stars.
+Kiwano Gift On Booking: A private candle-lit dinner under the dreamy stars.

 From $204 USD per night